- Summer School students (photos: Lika Banshoya)

 There is no one typical Summer School student profile.

 Reflecting the multiculturalism of the entire Sciences Po community, participants join the Summer School from all over the world and have many different backgrounds.
-The 2019 cohort included students representing nearly 70 different nationalities in the midst of their undergraduate studies, Master's, and doctoral programmes; as well as professionals from a diverse range of fields.
+The 2019 cohort included students representing over 60 different nationalities in the midst of their undergraduate studies, Master's, and doctoral programmes; as well as professionals from a diverse range of fields.
 While some Summer School students continued as full-time Sciences Po students this fall, the majority have since returned to their home universities or places of work across the globe.

 Read on to hear more about what our students had to say about their Summer School experience or meet more Summer School students in our Student Profiles video.